French Meringue and Ice Cream Cake

 Decoration

-handful pistachios, chopped Or flaked almonds work beautifully
+Handful pistachios, chopped Or flaked almonds

-dusting icing sugar For that snow-dusted look
+Dusting icing sugar For a snow-dusted finish

 Essential: